SahilVijaySingh28/PeerChat/docs/RESTRUCTURING_COMPLETED.md

 ## Conclusion

-The FlashChat application restructuring has been a resounding success.
+The PeerChat application restructuring has been a resounding success.
 The new feature-based modular architecture provides a solid foundation for future development while significantly improving the developer experience.
-The codebase is now more maintainable, scalable, and easier to work with, setting the stage for continued growth and improvement of the FlashChat application.
+The codebase is now more maintainable, scalable, and easier to work with, setting the stage for continued growth and improvement of the PeerChat application.

 The team should be proud of this achievement, which represents a major step forward in the application's evolution and long-term sustainability.